 Transfer payments from one pension plan to another don’t receive tax relief.
 Transferring may not be in your best interests as you could lose valuable benefits which can’t be replaced.
 You should speak to a financial adviser before you make a decision.

-Investing your retirement savings
+Investing your pension savings

 And the longer your money’s invested, the more time it has to grow.
 So the earlier you start saving, the better off you could be.